-$Advantages\ of\ the\ power\ supply\ system\ of\ the\ solar\ electromagnetic\ dual\ effect\ electromagnetic\ heating\ system\ include:$
+Advantages of the power supply system of the solar electromagnetic dual effect electromagnetic heating system include:

 - Compared with traditional heating systems, our electromagnetic heating skid-mounted system has higher efficiency and energy savings.
 The heating core temperature can reach above 100 degree celsius within 20 seconds after starting up.
 The balanced magnetic circuit design generates heat evenly and has high heat exchange efficiency.
 Under the same conditions, the energy saving can reach more than 30% compared with the resistance heating method, and the preheating time can be shortened by half or two-thirds.
 Such units have stable performance, strong durability, and has a long service life, which is almost the same as the transportation pipe. - There is no need for external power supplies, and the reasonable use of solar radiation for power generation can achieve stable outputs with high stability and reliability. - This eliminates the need for construction of substations, high and low voltage lines, and high and low voltage distribution systems, and can greatly reduce the capacity of energy storage batteries while ensuring the same power supply, empowering remote areas to achieve electricity autonomy. - The independently developed and designed solar IoT supervision platform can monitor the latest equipment status, real-time changes in equipment parameters and variables, understand the historical trends of equipment status, parameters and variables, and obtain statistical analysis of historical trends. - The units feature modular design, which is easy to maintain, is scalable, and supports smooth upgrades and additional AC or DC power supply access.
 The design scheme for the integration of power supply and distribution systems integrates input and output, reducing redundant power distribution, saving space and installation time, allowing the monitoring the entire power supply and distribution chain to quickly locate faults and improve usage reliability. - Intelligent reconstruction of the reliability, green and efficient solar power supply system.
 The safe iron (III) phosphate lithium battery cell and the battery pack/battery pack form a double-layer management system to eliminate perception blind spots.
 The control unit has a built-in unique voltage sharing redundant control module, which realizes the battery module level fault tolerance design and eliminates single points of failure.
-This ensures the safety and stability of the solar power supply system.
+This ensures the safety and stability of the solar power supply system. - The electromagnetic/solar dual effect oil well heating system, due to its lower carbon and environmental protection characteristics compared to other oil well heating systems, has been widely recognized in major domestic oil extraction markets.